 - Brandi Bledsoe, 32, was found dead in Cleveland, Ohio, on October 9.
 Bledsoe was an artist and worked at Home Depot.
 Authorities believe her death was likely the result of foul play.

-Three other transgender people died in 2016.
-On February 4, a 24-year-old Kayden Clarke, a transgender man from Arizona, was shot and killed by police in his home, after they responded to a call that Kayden was threatening suicide and had a knife.
+Two other transgender people died in 2016.
 The body of Nino Acox Jackson of Dallas was found in a lake on February 16.
 And Veronica Banks Cano of San Antonio was found dead in a bathtub on February 19.
 Skye Mockabee, who passed away in Cleveland in July, was originally thought to be a victim of violence; authorities now believe her death was an accident.